antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 The **Users** section displays Microsoft Entra ID users that can access organisational resources.

-Administrators can:
+Although user accounts are created within Microsoft Entra ID, Microsoft Intune uses those identities to manage enrolled devices.

+Administrators commonly use this section to:

 - View users
-- Assign licenses
+- Review assigned licences
-- Review user devices
+- View managed devices
-- Troubleshoot user-related issues
+- Troubleshoot user issues

-In later chapters, users will be assigned Microsoft Intune licenses before enrolling devices.
+In the next chapter, users will be prepared for Microsoft Intune by assigning the required licences and permissions.

 ![Users Overview](screenshots/intune-users-overview.png)